Picture Postcard Workflow: An action to reduce Bigger Hammer sky halos

 Figure 10: Original, Bigger Hammer and final versions compared

 I have created an action from the above.
 The action is meant to run right after the Bigger Hammer action.
 Interested?
-Drop me a mail from my Contact page and I send it to you.
+I made the action available on the "Downloadable Actions" page of my site.
+Feel free to download and use it.

 Soon I will publish a second article about this action, containing more examples and an overview of advantages and drawbacks.
 Stay tuned!